Meet our Music Director

 Accompanying his busy performance schedule, Hughes is passionate about choral literature and scholarship.
 His research interests include Lutheran music before 1600 and trends in contemporary choral composition.
 His peer-reviewed, book-length modern edition of Leonhard Lechner’s Passion setting (1593) with critical commentary will be published in the coming months.
 He has also authored peer-reviewed articles in the Choral Journal, The Choral Scholar, and The Diapason, as well as numerous reviews of choral music, books, and recordings.

 Hughes is actively involved in many professional organizations.
 He currently serves as Associate Editor of Score Reviews for The Choral Scholar and is a national board member of the National Collegiate Choral Organization.
 For several years, he hosted Choir Chat, a weekly podcast of interviews with conductors and composers.

-Prior to joining CMS in 2020, Hughes taught at Ripon College in Wisconsin, where he served as Director of Choral Activities and Chair of the Music Department.
+Prior to joining CMS, Hughes taught at Ripon College in Wisconsin, where he served as Director of Choral Activities and Chair of the Music Department.
 His previous experience is as a K-12 music teacher and church musician.